Physician Assistant Studies (M.S.)

 Overview of Clinical Training

 Upon successful completion of the didactic-level courses, the PA student proceeds into the clinical-education level of the program.
 The PA student will spend approximately 12 months in clinical rotations.
-This is divided into 10 five- or six-week blocks.
+This is divided into 10 five-week blocks.

 Clinical Rotations (6 credits each)

-The required clinical rotations are five- or six-week blocks in the areas of primary care, internal medicine, pediatrics, surgery, psychiatry/mental health, women’s health and emergency medicine and are designed to expose the PA student to patient care in a variety of settings.
+The required clinical rotations are five-week blocks in the areas of primary care, internal medicine, pediatrics, surgery, behavioral health, women’s health and emergency medicine and are designed to expose the PA student to patient care in a variety of settings.
 The student is directly involved with the evaluation and management of patients to the extent that the clinical preceptor or supervisor is comfortable with the level of knowledge and skills of the PA student.
-Typically, the student spends at least 40 hours per week in the clinical setting, attending to patients and partaking in continuing medical-education seminars.
+Typically, the student spends at least 36-60 hours per week in the clinical setting, attending to patients and partaking in continuing medical-education seminars.

 The remaining clinical experiences include the Medical/Surgical Selective, and the clinical elective.
 During the elective, students can spend more time in one of their rotation specialties or gain experience in other settings such as neonatology, HIV, cardiology, urology, orthopedic surgery, cardiothoracic surgery and others.
-The student should expect to be working a full-time schedule.
+The student should expect to be working a full-time schedule and have access to a car to provide transportation to and from clinical sites.

-Students must have access to a personal computer.
+Students must have access to a laptop computer that meets the specifications for the program’s testing software.
 Students will be given an Internet account from the University and access to the University academic computing labs.

 Prerequisite Course Requirements